-The Fence holds the workpiece in a fixed position while the Table and/or the blade assembly are adjusted in a miter or bevel angle.
+The Fence holds the workpiece in a fixed position while the Table and/or the Saw Head Assembly are adjusted in a miter or bevel angle.

 To make accurate cuts, the Fence must be perpendicular (at a 90° angle) to the Saw Blade.